48 Hours In Tokyo

 6:00pm—A cocktail degustation at Gen Yamamoto

 If you appreciate a good cocktail, I highly recommend paying mixologist Gen Yamamoto a visit.
-Yamamoto's cosy eight-seater bar is anchored by a beautiful L-shaped broad bar that anchors the room, produced from a 500-year-old Mizunara oak tree.
+Yamamoto's cosy eight-seater bar is anchored by a beautiful L-shaped broad bar, produced from a 500-year-old Mizunara oak tree.
 Here, the carefully curated list of original cocktails is an ode to Japan, changing on a regular basis to place emphasis on a selection of strictly seasonal, local ingredients handpicked by Yamamoto himself.

 The cocktails can be made a la carte, but most guests opt for the four- or six-course Kaiseki-style tasting menus.

 This three Michelin star restaurant may have opened a branch in Hong Kong, but there's nothing like a visit to the original where Chef Takashi Saito has mad a name for himself as one of the world's most respected sushi chefs.

 Along with the Michelin stars, Sushi Saito holds a spot in the Asia's Top 50 Restaurants list, thanks to the chef's fierce dedication to quality; he has dibs on the finest fish that comes through Tsukiji market—where he personally goes to select the fish every morning—and is famously meticulous about the taste, temperature and texture of the rice.

 Tatler tip: Make sure to book far in advance, as a seat at Sushi Saito is one of the hardest to reserve in Tokyo.